Welcome to EstateMate User Guide!

 Format: list

-3.3.1 Adding a Job: job
+3.2.1 Adding a Job: job

-Adds a maintenance job to the job list in the application.
+Adds a maintenance job to the application.

 Format: job d/DESCRIPTION